turbot/tailpipe-docs/docs/reference/glossary.md

 A partition is a HCL configuration item that represents an instance of a table with provided table and source configurations.

 Partitions are defined in a `.tpc` file in the Tailpipe installations config directory (`~/.tailpipe/config`).

-## Connection

-A connection is a HCL configuration item that represents a reusable connection to a service, i.e. AWS access keys, region, etc.

-Connections are defined in a `.tpc` file in the Tailpipe installations config directory (`~/.tailpipe/config`).

 ## Source